chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-around-ahmed-body/2d-transient-around-ahmed-body.rst

     xmax = 2500/unit;
     ymax = 1000/unit;

 The initial mesh is built with `Gmsh <https://gmsh.info/#Download>`_.
 It is defined as transfinite at the body boundary layer and between the body and the road, and free for the rest of the domain.
 The mesh is dynamically refined throughout the simulation.
+This will be explained later in this example.

 Initial an boundary conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~